marvst/audiopilot/README.md

-# Daily Drive
+# Audiopilot

-Create a personalized playlist with your favorite songs and podcasts, inspired by the Daily Drive playlist from Spotify.
+Generate a personalized playlist with your favorite songs and podcasts to autopilot your day.

+> Inspired by the Daily Drive from Spotify.